-Date Application Deemed
+Date Application Deemed Complete:

-Complete:

 The application was deemed complete on March 30, 2018.
+The applicant has extended the date by which the Board must vote to April 30, 2019.

+Community Meeting

-Community Meeting A community meeting was held on January 11, 2017 at Craigs approximately 60-70 citizens.
+A community meeting was held on January 11, 2017 at Craigs Baptist Church.
+It was attended by approximately 100 people.
+The meeting invites were sent to residents within 3000 feet of the perimeter of Sites A, B and C. A meeting was also held on January 10, 2017 at Fawn Lake for residents.
+It was attended by approximately 60-70 citizens.
 Concerns varied widely but frequent topics included concerns regarding construction noise, construction traffic, loss of hunting land, potential impacts on Fawn Lake (from the Fawn Lake meeting), and public benefits.